 Apple / Mac Users

-For various problems with Tiff files, please contact Apple and supply them with information about the specific browser you are using.
-We have also listed some Macintosh compatable Tiff viewing software below.
+For various problems with TIFF files, please contact Apple and supply them with information about the specific browser you are using.
+We have also listed some Macintosh-compatible TIFF-viewing software below.

 Please contact the webmaster at the Library of Virginia with any further questions.